purplacid/F25-NuclearICTeam7/README.md

 ---

 ## Documents
-You can find the judging rubric, presentation template and group signups in this [google drive folder](https://drive.google.com/drive/folders/1HSpPK-RUN6NwezttZxGLrhhvPRYHUJKT?usp=sharing).
+You can find the judging rubric, presentation template, group signups, etc. in this [google drive folder](https://drive.google.com/drive/folders/1HSpPK-RUN6NwezttZxGLrhhvPRYHUJKT?usp=sharing).
 Good luck and have fun!